 Participate in a Socratic Dialogue with your classmates in response to one of these two questions.
+Your teacher will help lead this discussion.

 - What is the value of the Rule of Law?
 Are there times when might it not be useful? - Does it get harder to hold a democratic republic together the farther we get from the founding generation?